 In the general context of structured (∞,1)-toposes and generalized schemes: how much of the usual lore depends on the choice of the (simplicial)ring-theoretic Zariski or etale (pre)geometry (for structured (∞,1)-toposes), how much works more generally?

-In fact, it seems that Lawvere dreamed up the axioms of synthetic differential geometry not without the idea of capturing central structures in algebraic geometry this way, too.
+In fact, it seems that William Lawvere found the axioms of synthetic differential geometry not without the idea of capturing central structures in algebraic geometry this way, too.
 But, possibly due to the very term chosen, synthetic differential geometry it has apparently always (if at all) attracted more the attention of those interested in ordinary differential geometry than those interested in algebraic geometry.

 But at least in the light of Lurie’s notion of structured (∞,1)-toposes and generalized schemes, from the point of which ordinary algebraic geometry as well as derived algebraic geometry is just one realization of a more general concept of geometry, it seems to be worthwhile to reexamine the wealth of knowledge accumulated in algebraic geometry and see how much of it depends on just general context, how much on concrete implementation.

 Since the big Zariski topos is cocomplete (being a Grothendieck topos), one can also get rid of the external disjunction and refer to the object of internal polynomials: The canonical ring homomorphism (given by evaluation) is an isomorphism.

 To which degree can the notion of quasicoherent sheaf generalize from a context modeled on the site CRing to a more general context.
 What is, for instance, a quasicoherent sheaf on a derived smooth manifold?
 If at all?
 What on a general generalized scheme, if at all?

 But in their construction it is always assumed that the underlying site is the (derived) algebraic one, something like simplicial rings.